 Skip to main content Skip to complementary content

-Data replication settings
+Data replication task settings

-You can configure settings for the replication data task.
+You can configure settings for the data replication task.

 • Open the replication task and click Settings in the toolbar.